winglang/wing/README.md

-let a = Foo(); // with default scope and id let a = Foo() in scope; // with user-defined scope let a = Foo() be "custom-id" in scope; // with user-defined scope and id let a = Foo(...) be "custom-id" in scope; // with constructor arguments
+let a = Foo(); // with default scope and id let a = Foo() in scope; // with user-defined scope let a = Foo() be "custom-id" in scope; // with user-defined scope and id let a = Foo(...) be "custom-id2" in scope; // with constructor arguments
 ```

 "id" must be of type string.
 It can also be a string literal with substitution
 support (normal strings as well as shell strings).
-"scope" must be a variable of resource type.
+"scope" must be an expression of resource type.

 In addition to the `init` keyword for defining initializers, resources have a
 unique `fin` definable method that offers async finalization of a resource in